 What is pre-diabetes?

-people (that is in addition to the almost 26 million people with diabetes).
+people (that is in addition to the estimated 18 million people with diabetes).

 While the name is new, the condition certainly is not.
 Pre-diabetes used